HRH00/Computer-Vision/Code/README.txt

 A package of helper functions has been made, package_901476 - make sure this package directory is placed inside the same directory that the indivudual scripts are called from.

+If you change the data set, that path needs to be updated in each "trainer.py" script, ensure you delete the old MHI_array.pkl or the program may use previous datasets